Menu

 Find Alli online at substack.com/@allithewriter and @allithewriter on Instagram.

 Bryan Mortensen is a writer, traveller, and arts administrator.
-He is the Executive Director of the Federation of BC Writers.
 He has extensive experience programming and facilitating workshops for writers of all genres and levels, having earned a degree in English from the University of Alberta with a minor in Philosophy.

-His recent work, ‘Ambition’, was long-listed in the 2023 Three-Day Novel Writing contest.
-Bryan has assumed numerous leadership roles in non-profits as he is passionate about advocacy, especially for and with equity-seeking peoples.
-Nine out of ten of Bryan’s friends describe him as fun and/or exhausting.
+His recent work, Ambition, was long-listed in the 2023 Three-Day Novel Writing contest.
+Bryan has assumed numerous leadership roles in nonprofits as he is passionate about advocacy, especially for and with equity-seeking peoples.
+Nine out of ten of Bryan’s friends describe him as fun and/or exhaustingand the tenth one doesn't count.

 Rachel Dunstan Muller is an author, editor, and professional oral storyteller with a passion for encouraging other writers and creating community.
-She’s been crafting tales in one form or another for more than two decades and has published four children’s novels with Orca Book Publishers and over two hundred essays, articles, and stories for adults in various publications and formats.
+She’s been crafting tales in one form or another for more than two decades.
+She has published four children’s novels with Orca Book Publishers and over two hundred essays, articles, and stories for adults in various publications and formats.

-Having worked for years on corporate documents as she started her editing career, Maylon has been transitioning to manuscript assessment and developmental editing to better focus on story scope and structure.
-She is a graduate of Western University (HBA English and Comparative Literature and Culture) and Toronto Metropolitan University (Publishing Certificate) and has a smattering of certificates in personal training and the French language.
+Having worked for years on corporate documents, Maylon has been transitioning to manuscript assessment and developmental editing to better focus on story scope and structure.
+She is a graduate of Western University (HBA English and Comparative Literature and Culture) and Toronto Metropolitan University (Publishing Certificate) and has a smattering of other credentials in personal training and the French language.
 She thinks learning is fun and celebrates curiosity.

 AJ Gordon knows words, numbers, and technology.
 Conservative with money and radically progressive everywhere else, as a poet and writer cross-trained in business, philosophy, and editing, they found a natural fit as the Federation’s bookkeeper.